Upstate hospital system makes plan to combat area’s top health needs, concerns

 Bon Secours has a list of partners who are helping, including Habitat for Humanity.

-President and CEO of Greenville County’s Habitat for Humanity, Monroe Free, said the non-profit organization provides homeownership opportunities for families with low income.
+Monroe Free, president and CEO of Greenville County’s Habitat for Humanity, said the non-profit organization provides homeownership opportunities for families with low income.

 “These are families who are below the 80% of the area median income and we provide them with a mortgage that is affordable; that is under 30% of their income,” Free said.
 “We prepare them.
 We help them and we partner with them so that they can become successful homeowners.”